fedeAlterio/SignalsDotnet/README.md

 ### `CollectionSignal<TObservableCollection>`

-A `CollectionSignal<TObservableCollection>` wraps an `ObservableCollection` (or any `INotifyCollectionChanged`) and listens to both:
+Wraps an `ObservableCollection` (or any `INotifyCollectionChanged`) and listens on two channels at once:

-1. Changes to its `Value` property
+1. Replacement of the collection itself, through the `Value` property
-2. Modifications within the collection itself (Add, Remove, Clear, etc.)
+2. Mutation of its contents — `Add`, `Remove`, `Clear`, and the rest

-This enables deep reactive tracking - computed signals automatically update when items are added/removed or when nested properties change.
+That second channel is what makes deep reactivity work: a computed signal reading such a collection recomputes when items come and go, and — if the items themselves hold signals — when their properties change.
+Example 3 above walks four levels of this.

 ```c#
 // Basic collection signal